 The Company uses a credit performance classification system, similar to that required by the Hong Kong Monetary Authority, to assess the likelihood of default by the customers.
-As at 31 December 2023, except a loan was downgraded to Stage 2 amounting to US\$14,056,831 (2022: US\$1,013,554), all remaining loans and advances are classified as Stage 1, with none past due or impaired.
+As at 31 December 2024, all loans and advances are classified as Stage 1 (2023: a loan was downgraded to Stage 2 amounting to US\$14,056,831), with none past due or impaired.

 The credit risk arising from liquid funds (including placements and balances with banks and other financial institutions) is limited because the counterparties have high credit ratings assigned by international credit-rating agencies.
-As at 31 December 2023 and 2022, the expected credit loss of the placements and bank balances is immaterial.
+As at 31 December 2024 and 2023, the expected credit loss of the placements and bank balances is immaterial.

-As at 31 December 2023, the loans and advances to customers and debt investments were due from 39 counterparties (2022: 37 counterparties).
+As at 31 December 2024, the loans and advances to customers and debt investments were due from 41 counterparties (2023: 37 counterparties).
 There was no significant concentration of credit risk to any single customer.
-Furthermore, the majority of bank balances are from two (2022: two) counterparties, including the Parent Bank.
+Furthermore, the majority of bank balances are from two (2023: two) counterparties, including the Parent Bank.